 If you’re plan managed or self managed you can buy from any provider.

-If you’re plan is agency managed you will need to buy through a registered provider.
+If your plan is agency managed you will need to buy through a registered provider.
 If you have a Support Coordinator you might be able to buy one through them, otherwise a few of the big electronics retailers are registered NDIS providers.

 What about internet?
 Will the NDIS pay that?